fascha-a/fascha-a/README.md

 - Developed a Python web application connected to the backend data system for patient, billing, and scheduling workflows

 ## Work Experience
-### Tippie Analytics Intern — Tippie College of Business, University of Iowa (Jun 2026 – Present)
-- Analyzed county data for the John Deere Foundation using Oracle and Power BI to identify community needs and trends
-- Redesigned the AA Cedar Rapids website, improving UI/UX by 80% through better accessibility, navigation, and content
-- Supported two client projects by translating business requirements into data insights and actionable recommendations

 ### Software Engineer — FarrPro, Inc. (May 2026 – Present)
 - Owned delivery for three healthcare platforms, leveraging Jira, Claude, JavaScript, HTML, and Node.js to launch 20+ features
 - Designed intuitive UI/UX and led development from requirements to launch while coordinating stakeholder communication
 - Directed website redesigns, beta programs, and feature rollouts across three products, improving user experience and efficiency

+### Tippie Analytics Intern — Tippie College of Business, University of Iowa (Jun 2026 – Jul 2026)
+- Analyzed county data for the John Deere Foundation using Oracle and Power BI to identify community needs and trends
+- Redesigned the AA Cedar Rapids website, improving UI/UX by 80% through better accessibility, navigation, and content
+- Supported two client projects by translating business requirements into data insights and actionable recommendations

 ### AI & Web Development Intern — FarrPro, Inc. (Feb 2026 – May 2026)
 - Built healthcare web applications, including *MyCare* and a browser extension, to improve patient access and engagement